top of page

 This pose name can be broken down as Natya- Dance, Raja – King, and Asana is Posture.

-The Natarajasana is dedicated to lord shiva and in India, there's a classical form of dance called Bharatanatyam in which lord nataraja or shiva is worshipped before the start of the session.
+The Natarajasana is dedicated to lord Shiva and in India, there's a classical form of dance called Bharatanatyam in which lord Nataraja or Shiva is worshipped before the start of the session.
 The natarajasana posture looks like a step of classical dance.

 Lord Shiva has created over a hundred dances, some calm and gentle, others fierce and terrible.
-The most terrible is popularly called shiva tandava, the cosmic dance in which shiva, full of fury at his father-in-law Daksha for being the reason for the death of shivas beloved spouse sati.
+The most terrible is popularly called Shiva tandava, the cosmic dance in which Shiva, full of fury at his father-in-law Daksha for being the reason for the death of Shivas' beloved spouse sati.

 The asana practice requires different abilities to balance, focus, and at the same time be flexible.
-This posture demands strong balance, a flexible spine to bear the back bending, and a good range of motion in shoulders which can be mastered with time and regular practice.
+This posture demands strong balance, a flexible spine to bear the back bending, and a good range of motion in the shoulders which can be mastered with time and regular practice.

 How to do Natarajasana: